How to Make a Monthly Budget

 Here’s how to determine what your monthly take-home income is:

-If You Are Paid Bi-Weekly: Multiply your take-home pay for one paycheck by the number of paychecks in a year: 26.
+If You Are Paid Every Two Weeks: Multiply your take-home pay for one paycheck by 26, which is the number of paychecks in a year.
 Then divide this number by 12 to get your monthly income.

-If You Are Paid Weekly: Take your weekly pay and multiply it by the number of weeks in a year: 52.
+If You Are Paid Every Week: Take your weekly pay and multiply it by the number of weeks in a year: 52.
 Divide this number by 12 to get your monthly income.

-If Your Pay Fluctuates: If your pay fluctuates based off tips, varying hours and/or commissions, you can still calculate an estimated monthly income by adding up three months of income and then dividing by three.
+If Your Pay Fluctuates: If your pay fluctuates based on tips, varying hours, and/or commissions, you can still calculate an estimated monthly income by adding up three months of income and then dividing by three.

 » Learn More: How to Budget Money on a Low Income

-Once you’ve collected all relevant financial statements and other documents, you’re now in a position to confidently calculate your average monthly expenses, from mortgage payments, rent and car loans to utility bills, insurance, prescriptions, groceries, dining out and student and other loans.
+Once you’ve collected all relevant financial statements and other documents, you’re now in a position to confidently calculate your average monthly expenses, which will include everything from mortgage payments to rent to car loans to utility bills, insurance, prescriptions, groceries, dining out and student and other loans.
 Don’t forget to account for irregular bills that you may pay annually or semi-annually, such as property taxes and car registration and insurance fees.

 Tracking your spending in different categories can help you get a better sense of which areas are consuming significant chunks of your income.
 The Consumer Financial Protection Bureau provides a handy spending tracker worksheet to simplify the process.